MostlyArmless/ghost-js/README.md

 # Ghost - A Word Game

-## Developer Notes

-To run this in development mode, just debug main in VS Code.

 ## Main Rules

 This is a 2+ player word game.
 The game starts with the first player picking a letter.
 Taking turns, each player adds a letter to the current string.
 The first player to spell a real word becomes the Wordsmith, and is immediately killed.
 However, if you add a letter such that the string no longer _can become_ a word, you lose, but _only_ if the next player catches your bluff.